 - Introduce a paper-based Senior Health Handbook to improve vaccination coverage and health literacy.
 Such a Senior Health Handbook, modeled after the existing Child Health Handbook, would serve to consolidate vaccination schedules, immunization records, and educational resources into a practical, user-friendly format for elderly individuals.
 Many seniors prefer physical records and rely on printed materials for managing their health.
 Caregivers also benefit from access to a clear, accessible reference tool.

-- Establish a screening-diagnosis-treatment pathway for early Alzheimer’s disease.
+The handbook would serve as a practical and user-friendly guide, supporting seniors in navigating preventive care and taking an active role in managing their health.
+By improving awareness and accessibility, this handbook can help increase annual vaccination rates and advance the broader goal of healthy aging. - Establish a screening-diagnosis-treatment pathway for early Alzheimer’s disease.
 The prevalence of dementia among individuals aged 65 and older in Taiwan is projected to exceed 10% by 2044, with Alzheimer’s disease accounting for more than half of these cases.
 As the condition progresses, long-term care and informal caregiving costs are expected to rise significantly, placing increased strain on families and the healthcare system.

 To address this challenge, the Committee recommends establishing a clear and accessible screening-diagnosis-treatment pathway for early Alzheimer’s disease, particularly at the mild cognitive impairment and mild Alzheimer’s stages.
 Early intervention at these stages is critical to delaying disease progression and supporting longer periods of healthy, independent living.
 This approach would contribute to the Healthy Taiwan policy goal of reducing the average duration of unhealthy life expectancy and ensuring better outcomes for aging populations.